-This section collects my original work related to Pittsburgh, Pennsylvania, my native city and state, a late 19th and early 20th century hub of Irish and Scots-Irish immigrants.
-Story links begin below the image, newest to oldest.
+This page collects my original work related to Pittsburgh, Pennsylvania, my native city and state, a mid-19th and 20th century hub of Irish and Scots-Irish immigrants.
+Stories begin below the image, newest to oldest.
 A few are Pittsburgh only and not Ireland related.

 Original research by Mark Holan. © 2021

 Don’t drink: Father Mathew’s temperance tour in Pittsburgh Father Theobald Mathew, Ireland’s 19th century temperance priest, visited Pittsburgh in July 1851.
 Cork-born Michael J. O’Connor, who eight years earlier became the first bishop of the new Catholic dioceses in Western Pennsylvania, was among 8,000 Pittsburghers who took the pledge.